-The Project: This study aims to establish what the clinical teams (urological surgeons and oncologists) think about prostate pathology reports and determine how reports can be improved.
-It is hoped that the survey will help inform pathologists how to stream-line reports to increase the efficiency and speed of pathology services, and in turn help improve patient care.
-The study will conduct a survey of UK prostate surgeons and oncologists to ask about their views on pathology reports.
+The Project: This study aims to improve reporting of prostate cancer by establishing what pathologists are reporting and what the clinical teams (urological surgeons and oncologists) think about those reports.
+To do this, surgeons, oncologists, and pathologists will be invited to complete a survey - there will be separate surveys for pathologists and surgeons/oncologists with slightly different wordings.
+It is hoped that the surveys will help inform pathologists how to stream-line reports to increase the efficiency and speed of pathology services, and in turn help improve patient care.

-Ethical Approval: The project has been reviewed and approved by the Oxford University Medical Sciences Division Research Ethics Committee (CUREC / MS IDREC Committee, application number R74574/RE001, 16th March 2021).
-The survey is now live and participants are being invited directly.
+Ethical Approval: The project has been reviewed and approved by the Oxford University Medical Sciences Division Research Ethics Committee (CUREC / MS IDREC): sugeon/oncologist survey application number R74574/RE001, (approved 16th March 2021) and the pathologist survey application number R77044/RE001 (approved 20th August 2021).

 Survey: The following text is presented at the start of the survey:

 You may ask any questions before deciding to take part by contacting the researcher (details below).
 The Researcher is Richard Colling, who is attached to the Nuffield Department of Surgical Sciences at the University of Oxford.
 This project is being completed under the supervision of Prof Carl Heneghan and Dr Annette Pluddemann (Principal Investigator).